olliepalmer/aeiou/README.md

 # aeiou

 This is a quick, messy bot which plays with Google Translate's tendency to mis-interpret strings of vowels as Hawaiian phrases, as documented [here](http://languagelog.ldc.upenn.edu/nll/?p=36753).
+It currently spits out to [this Twitter account](https://twitter.com/hawaiian_wisdom).

 This is the first bot I've built in a while, so I'm a bit rusty.
 It is quick and dirty, so doesn't automate everything.
 The basic premise is: